tsherif/gl-utils/README.md

 glUtils is a bare-bones WebGL library abstracting away the more common boilerplate WebGL code, while still allowing one to use the API directly.

-glUtils was used in some of [my WebGL experiments](http://tareksherif.ca/#experiments).
+Demonstrations of glUtils functionality can be found in the `examples` directory and in most of [my WebGL experiments](http://tareksherif.ca/#experiments).

 Usage
 ------